Reinforcement Learning for Testing Interdependent Requirements in Autonomous Vehicles: An Empirical Study: Related Work

-RL-based approaches generate critical scenarios through intelligent agents that interact with and configure the AV operating environment~\cite{chen2021adversarial,lu2022learning,10172658,feng2023dense}.
-For example, Koren et al.~\cite{8500400} extended adaptive stress testing using RL to find critical scenarios that cause AV to collide.
-Lu et al.~\cite{lu2022learning} proposed DeepCollision, an RL-based environment configuration framework that generates scenarios to uncover collisions of AV.
+RL-based approaches generate critical scenarios through intelligent agents that interact with and configure the AV operating environment~\cite{chen2021adversarial,lu2022learning,10172658,feng2023dense,giamattei2025reinforcement}.
+For example, Lu et al.~\cite{lu2022learning} proposed DeepCollision, an RL-based environment configuration framework that generates scenarios to uncover collisions of AV.
 To test lane-changing models, Chen et al.~\cite{chen2021adversarial} proposed an RL-based adaptive testing framework to generate time-sequential adversarial scenarios.
-Similarly, Doreste et al~\cite{doreste2024adversarial} proposed an adversarial method that models NPCs with independent RL-based agents to challenge the ADS under test.
+Similarly, Doreste et al.~\cite{doreste2024adversarial} proposed an adversarial method that models NPCs with independent RL-based agents to challenge the ADS under test.
 Feng et al.~\cite{feng2023dense} proposed a dense RL-based approach to learn critical scenarios from naturalistic driving data by editing the Markov decision process to eliminate non-safety-critical states.
+Wei et al.~\cite{wei2024interactive} proposed an interactive critical scenario generation method that utilizes real-world in-depth crash data combined with generative adversarial networks (CTGAN) and a reinforcement learning algorithm (TD3) to dynamically generate highly challenging scenarios for assessing AV safety.
 To test multiple requirements, Haq et al.~\cite{10172658} proposed MORLOT that adapts single-objective RL and multi-objective search to generate test suites to violate as many requirements as possible.
 Notice that MORLOT is designed to violate multiple \textit{independent} requirements by developing a set of scenarios, each violating one independent requirement.
 However, in reality, AV requirements are often interdependent and must be evaluated simultaneously.
 For example, failing to meet a functional requirement (e.g., not completing a route) may violate a safety requirement (e.g., causing a crash), highlighting the need for approaches simultaneously evaluating multiple requirements.

-Different from the above works, we propose \method by applying MORL to generate critical scenarios that violate multiple requirements simultaneously. \method relies on EQL to automatically learn and adaptively generate critical scenarios by interacting with AV operating environments through a multi-objective approach.
+Different from the above works, we conduct an empirical comparison of multi-objective and single-objective RL approaches, considering interdependent requirements under different objective combinations and road structures.
+Our study provides insights into their performance differences and offers preliminary guidelines for selecting appropriate RL strategies in AV testing.